sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 ## Content Scaling

-Since most apps are developed for multiple devices and screen resolutions, Corona features several __content&nbsp;scaling__ options.
-This allows you to use a common set of screen coordinates while Corona automatically scales text, vector objects, and images to different resolutions depending on the device.
+Since most apps are developed for multiple devices and screen resolutions, CORONA_CORE_PRODUCT features several __content&nbsp;scaling__ options.
+This allows you to use a common set of screen coordinates while CORONA_CORE_PRODUCT automatically scales text, vector objects, and images to different resolutions depending on the device.

-Corona can scale both upward or downward depending on your starting resolution.
+CORONA_CORE_PRODUCT can scale both upward or downward depending on your starting resolution.
 It can also substitute image files of differing resolution when needed, ensuring that your app appears clear and sharp on all devices (see [Dynamic&nbsp;Image&nbsp;Selection](#dynamicimages) below).

 <div class="guide-notebox">
 <div class="notebox-title">Content Area</div>

 A fundamental concept behind content scaling is __content&nbsp;area__.
-In Corona, your base content area can be whatever you wish, but often it's based around a common screen width/height aspect ratio like 2:3, for example 320&times;480.
+In CORONA_CORE_PRODUCT, your base content area can be whatever you wish, but often it's based around a common screen width/height aspect ratio like 2:3, for example 320&times;480.

 The content area represents the overall "stage" on which text, vector objects, and image assets are displayed.
 Everything will be positioned in relation to this content area, which may or may not match the screen's actual pixel resolution.
 The content area will be __scaled__ to fit the screen, with subtle differences dictated by the `scale` definition (see __scale__ below).

 The internal __coordinate system__ is also dependent on the content area, with coordinates `(0,0)` residing in the top-left corner of the content area, __not__ necessarily the top-left corner of the screen.
-For more information on the Corona coordinate system, see the [Group&nbsp;Programming&nbsp;Guide][guide.graphics.group].
+For more information on the CORONA_CORE_PRODUCT coordinate system, see the [Group&nbsp;Programming&nbsp;Guide][guide.graphics.group].

 </div>